natf17/shopify-spring-boot-embedded-app/README.md

 - Replaces the default: `DefaultAuthorizationCodeTokenResponseClient`.
 - Invoked by the default `OAuth2LoginAuthenticationProvider`
 - Delegates to the default, but first replaces the `OAuth2AccessTokenResponseHttpMessageConverter` with `CustomOAuth2AccessTokenResponseHttpMessageConverter`
+- It EXPECTS the shop name to be saved as an additional parameter in the `OAuth2AuthorizationRequest`
 - Rewrites every `ClientRegistration`'s tokenUri before delegating to the default, since in Shopify, each tokenUri is unique to the store.
 - Before returning the response, it adds the shop name as an additional parameter to the `OAuth2AccessTokenResponse`